A Tradition of Giving

 Barrack was also the first to represent an institutional investor, the Pennsylvania Public School Employees’ Retirement System, as lead plaintiff in two major securities class actions initiated in early 1996.
 A leader in Philadelphia’s civic and political circles, Barrack is also the former national finance chairman of the Democratic National Committee and is currently the president of the Jewish Federation of Greater Philadelphia.
 His philanthropic efforts have included major gifts to Temple Law, including support for a significant expansion of the law school and the establishment of the Barrack Public Interest Fellowship Program.

 “My commitment to Temple goes way back and is founded on common values,” says Barrack, a Philadelphia native who attended Temple University as an undergraduate before entering the law school.
 “My parents immigrated to the U.S. in 1923, and they placed profound value in education as a means to achieving the American dream.
 I hope my contribution in some small way makes that dream available to present and future generations.”
-Since 1994, when the Barrack Public Interest Fellowship Program was established, 145 students have benefited from loan repayment totaling more than $700,000, removing the financial obstacles that so often discourage beginning lawyers from entering public interest jobs after graduation.
-“Len’s vision in creating this program has allowed hundreds of law graduates to pursue work in some of the most compelling public advocacy agencies,” says Dean JoAnne A. Epps.
+Barrack’s 1994 gift in support of Temple Law’s loan repayment assistance program, now known as the Barrack Public Interest Fellowship Program, has made that dream possible for many students by removing the financial obstacles that so often discourage beginning lawyers from entering public interest jobs after graduation.
+“Len’s vision in creating this program has allowed hundreds of law graduates to pursue work in some of the most compelling public advocacy agencies,” says Provost JoAnne A. Epps.
 “It has allowed our graduates to pursue fulfilling careers, and at the same time has insured legal services to thousands of individuals who otherwise might have been denied.
 It is a model of philanthropy that is indicative of Len Barrack’s generosity in so many areas.”

 In 2010, the Student Public Interest Network (SPIN) acknowledged Leonard Barrack’s generosity by honoring him with the Robert J. Reinstein Public Interest Award, which was presented by Professor Reinstein at the annual SPIN auction.
 “Mr. Barrack’s commitment to helping students enter public interest work is especially crucial in the current economic climate,” say SPIN auction chair Aditi Aggarwal ’11.
 “We applaud his many philanthropic efforts, and especially his leadership in establishing a loan forgiveness program that has made so much difference for so many Temple graduates.”